Lime Academy Ravensbourne Curriculum

 We want to support all our pupils to gain skills that will support them in their future.

-Preparation for Adult concentrates on the following key areas:
+Preparation for Adulthood concentrates on the following key areas:

 At the end of their time in school with us our pupils progress to either higher education colleges or a social care provider.
 Our family support worker and SLT support young people and their families with their transition to other settings.